 Buddhist monk Thanissaro Bhikkhu lists the good qualities you should take with you on the Buddhist path.

 Tenku Ruff on what to do when you discover a teacher is all too human.

 Pema Khandro Rinpoche, Lama Rod Owens, Lama Rigzin Drolma, and Lobsang Rapgay discuss the guru model in the Tibetan tradition, in which the teacher is central to the path.

-Lama Willa Miller offers both her painful firsthand account of sexual misconduct by a guru and insight for fellow survivors and communities.
+Willa Blythe Baker offers both her painful firsthand account of sexual misconduct by a guru and insight for fellow survivors and communities.

 I’m uncomfortable about the principle of guru devotion, which seems hierarchical and potentially exploitive.
 Should I follow a guru?

 The Dalai Lama said that when a teacher commits ethical misconduct and disregards Buddhist ethics, students should make the misconduct public.

 When the teacher F’s up, what’s a Buddhist to do?
 Justin von Bujdoss offers a clarification of the pure view of the tantric Buddhist path.

 Longtime practitioner and psychotherapist Rob Preece says even though as students we may be devoted to our teachers, we can’t afford to idealize them anymore.